About Ohio County

 Courts & Case Records

-Ohio County's judicial system operates primarily through the Ohio County Circuit Court, located at 413 Main Street in Rising Sun, Indiana 47040.
+Ohio County's judicial system operates primarily through Ohio County Circuit Court, Indiana 47040.
 The Circuit Court has general jurisdiction over civil, criminal, family law, probate, juvenile, and small claims matters arising within Ohio County.
-The court can be reached at (812) 438-2610.
-Court records, case filings, and dockets are maintained by the Ohio County Clerk, who serves as the clerk of the court.
+The court can be contacted through the office’s website.
+Court records, case filings, and dockets are maintained by Ohio County Clerk, who is the clerk of the court.

 - The court typically charges fees for certified copies of documents, case file copies, and research time, with fee schedules available at the Clerk's office.